BastidaNicolas/nextauth-prisma-stripe/README.md

     Learn more about webhook signing and explore webhook integration examples for various frameworks at https://github.com/stripe/stripe-node#webhook-signing
     ```

-    - I wasn't sure what the problem was with the payload because everything looked fine (probably a typo in the code or secret keys), but after rewriting the webhook code, it started working.
+    - I wasn't sure what the problem was with the payload because everything looked fine, it worked in the CLI but not with the Stripe Dashboard Webhook (probably a typo in the code or secret keys), but after rewriting the webhook code, it started working.
 So, yeah 😑.
 All night trying to fix that 😂.